Why we carry watermelons?

 - Alignment – collaboration and agreement on the tactics to achieve the target condition

 - Engagement – regular feedback loops with everyone involved in achieving the target condition.
 Then adjust and adapt based on the information we are learning from performing the work to address the issue at hand

-Plan, assign and execute those decisions in an agreed time frame, then set a frequency to review outcomes, share successes or revise activities based on what we’ve learnt from doing the work.
+Plan, assign and execute those decisions in an agreed time frame, then set a frequency to review outcomes, share successes or revise activities based on what we’ve learned from doing the work.

 If you have a culture based on fear, you will never have true information flowing through your organizations network.
 People will share the right information, not the correct information.

-The role of leadership is encourage transparency and recognize that their actions in response to negative news is what will create an environment of safety.
+The role of leadership is encouraging transparency and recognize that their actions in response to negative news are what will create an environment of safety.
 When people feel secure to share real information on the situation, knowing that leadership will work together with them to identify strategies directed to solutions not blame, the system improves for everyone.

 Encourage teams to work together to solve problems, thus building relationships and trust with one another to achieve successful outcomes for all by eating up those watermelons together!